 )

-Firstly, it needs to take the inverse of a transformation matrix to convert a polygon from the original plane to another
+First, the inverse of a transformation matrix must be taken to convert a polygon from the original plane to another.

-This process corresponds from the blue polygon to the black polygon, and the code line
+This step corresponds to the transition from the blue polygon to the black polygon, and to the code line

-By this process, the polygon in the local coordinate system is mapped to the global coordinate system that considers (0, 0) to the origin.
+Through this step, the polygon in the local coordinate system is mapped to the global coordinate system, which treats (0, 0) as the origin.

-After processing the above, we need to remap from the global coordinate system to the local coordinate system to convert it.
-This is from the black polygon to the green polygon.
+After this step, the polygon must be remapped from the global coordinate system to the target local coordinate system.
+This corresponds to the transition from the black polygon to the green polygon.

 Coordinate system transformation process

-As you saw above, the transformation from GCS to LCS involves
+As shown above, the transformation from GCS to LCS involves

 In architectural design, a transformation matrix can help align building shapes along intended angles and directions within an axial framework.

-In this situation, we can situate buildings simply along a given axis that is defined for placing apartments.
+In this situation, the buildings can be placed simply along a given axis defined for arranging the apartments.

-You just apply the logic that is described above after defining two planes, and geometries for apartments.
-That's all!
+The logic described above is applied after defining two planes and the geometries for the apartments.

 Applying it in apartment design automation